 Slowing and seeing God in every moment.
 Feeling Him.
 Knowing His presence.
 Sensing His presence.
 Pausing in His presence.
 This not only keeps me sane, but it keeps my heart at rest, at peace.
 There is nothing this earth can offer that compares to our God.

 I have lived enough to know that sometimes when a challenge arises, God can turn that challenge, that difficult obstacle, into an opportunity to do something amazing within us.
 I wasn't excited about this new season of craziness, but I have already learned so much by just leaning into Him for strength during this time.
 He is so faithful.

 Hi!
 I live in a sweet country home overflowing with love, laughter, and little ones.
 I have been blessed to journey these days beside a man that I love, respect, and admire.
 He is my soul-mate and best friend.
-Together we are seeking to raise our six children to be lovers of God, to be wise and discerning, and to be all that our sweet God created them to be.
+Together we are seeking to raise our seven children to be lovers of God, to be wise and discerning, and to be all that our sweet God created them to be.
 I am in the goldfish and cheerio stage of life, but I am keenly aware that these days are slipping right through my hands.
 This blog is my attempt to keep our memories safe for years to come.